seanhatton/repronim.org/content/resources/getting-started/_index.md

 * Advanced metadata management: Searching and sharing metadata through ReproPond and ReproLake
   * Principles:  Metadata management
   * Foundations:  Standards, Annotation

-## Introduction

-### The ReproNim philosophy

-Incorporate reproducible practices into the typical neuroimaging workflow.
-These practices ensure more robust, well documented studies at the end for you, your colleagues and your peers.

-### Personas